amitkr257/percentcalc/README.md

-## This code is designed to create percentage calc. the JS file serves to ctach the input from form fields and trigger even based on Button pressed.
+## This code is designed to create percentage calc. the JS file serves to ctach the input from form fields and trigger event based on Button pressed.